Caring and Curing: Stories from Venice Regional Bayfront Health

 These days lots of folks want to cut back on carbs and sugars.
 They’ve heard about the benefits of this kind of eating: less joint pain, more energy, less brain fog, and losing the muffin top.
-But for those like me who don’t like to cook, the challenge is finding the healthiest options outside your home.
+But for those like me who don’t like to cook, the challenge is finding the healthiest options outside our homes.

 When I moved to Venice, my search for healthier on-the-go foods became easier when I joined the team at Venice Regional.
 The hospital’s cafeteria is exceptional, open seven days a week, and open to the public.